Event Information

 This year’s routes offer something for everyone, including a family-friendly Roll & Stroll along the scenic Mill Valley/Sausalito bike trail and a challenging ride through the breathtaking Marin Headlands (click the image to the right for a video of the view), looping back along the Bay.
 Whether you prefer to stroll or cruise on a handcycle,— tandem, two-wheeler, or sports chair — there’s a route for you to explore at the Rev!
 After the ride, we’ll come together to celebrate our achievements with a delicious catered meal, music, beer and wine, and great company.

-5-Mile Roll & Stroll (Out & Back)
+5-Mile Sausalito Roll & Stroll

 Map of the Roll & Stroll ride from Mill Valley Rec Center to Sausalito

-Click map for Ride with GPS route
+Click here for Ride with GPS route

 Elevation 175 feet